Conservative stochastic PDE and fluctuations of the symmetric simple exclusion process

-analogous to \eqref{intro_first_order}, but also display the correct rare event behavior, in the sense that the large deviations for the $\rho^{N}$ are described by the rate function \eqref{intro_rate_function}.
+analogous to \eqref{intro_first_order}, but also display the correct rare event behavior, in the sense that the large deviations for the $\rho_{N}$ are described by the rate function \eqref{intro_rate_function}.
 That is, as $N\rightarrow\infty$,

-The approximation \eqref{intro_approx_eq} is necessary for two reasons.
-Equation \eqref{intro_eq} is supercritical in the language of regularity structures and singular SPDEs, and it is therefore necessary to introduce a smoothing of the noise in order to obtain function-valued solutions.
-This fact is already present in the simpler equation \eqref{intro_gen_ou}, for which solutions exist only in a space of distributions.
-The approximations $\{s^\eta\}_{\eta\in(0,1)}$ are necessary to prove the well-posedness of \eqref{intro_approx_eq}, due to the singularities of the square root nonlinearity at zero and one.
+The introduction of spatially correlated noise in \eqref{intro_approx_eq} is done in order to obtain function-valued solutions.
+This fact is already present in the simpler equation \eqref{intro_gen_ou}, for which solutions exist only in a space of distributions and stand in contrast to the large deviations of the exclusion process \cite{KipLan1999,QuaRezVar1999}, which are supported on a space of functions.

-We will first study the finite-dimensional Fourier projection of \eqref{intro_approx_eq} onto the span of $\{e_1,\ldots,e_M\}$, for a smooth $L^2(\TT^d)$-basis $\{e_k\}_{k\in\N}$, with a view toward numerical applications.
-For this we define the space